lookit/lookit-docs/docs/source/install-django-project.rst

    Note: These instructions are for Mac OS.
 Installing on another OS?
    Please consider documenting the exact steps you take and submitting a PR to the lookit-api repo to update the documentation!

+   WARNING: These instructions are slightly outdated as of Feb 2020.
+They will still work, but we now use pipenv and have invoke scripts that will handle a lot of the setup for you.
+   Documentation coming soon - ask if you need help!

 Prerequisites
 ~~~~~~~~~~~~~